AlexGabourie/thermo/README.md

 # Installation:

-The current version of *thermo* is built on Python 2 with plans to update to Python 3 by the end of 2019.
+The current version of *thermo* has been moved to Python3 recently.
+Please create an issue if there are any bugs.

 To install the most recent version, use the following command: